 Terence shrugged.
 It was already getting dark and here was as good a place as any to sleep.
 They made themselves an enclosure out of snow and lay down for the night.

-A few hours later, Corncob awakened and went out under the stars where the Northern Lights lit up the vast expanse above him.
-But right at his feet was another rainbow of colors: the little palace had come alive and different-hued lights poured out of every window.
+A few hours later, Corncob woke and went out under the stars where the Northern Lights lit up the sky above him.
+But right at his feet was another rainbow of colors: the little palace had come alive and rainbow lights poured out of every window.
 Corncob bent down and peered in to see all sorts of fairies partying, singing, and dancing.
 They were mischievous fairies, and Corncob soon saw the little princess in the arms of the fairy queen.

 “Terence,” Corncob awoke his friend, “The bears were really fairies who kidnapped our princess and made her small so they could keep her in their palace.”